iqoll/easy-convert/README.md

 There are three tabs at the top of the page, one for each category: Length, Mass, and Temperature.
 Clicking on each tab will reveal a form where you can enter a value in one unit and see the equivalent values in the other units for that category.

-* The Length category allows you to convert between feet, centimeters, and inches.
+* <b>The Length category<b> allows you to convert between feet, centimeters, and inches.
 You can enter a value in any of the three input fields, and the other two fields will update automatically as you type.

+* <b> The Mass category<b> Similar to the Length category, you can enter a value in any of the three input fields, and the other two fields will update automatically as you type.

+* <b> The Temperature category<b> Similar to the Length category, you can enter a value in any of the three input fields, and the other two fields will update automatically as you type.

+### Contributing
+If you would like to contribute to EasyConvert, please fork the repository and submit a pull request.
+You can also submit bug reports or feature requests through the Github Issues page.

+### License
+EasyConvert is licensed under the <a href="https://opensource.org/license/mit/">MIT License</a>.
+You are free to use, modify, and distribute the program as you wish, as long as you include the original license and attribution information.